TV-Rename/tvrename/quickstart/index.md

  4. Once the match process has finished, click **\[ Add & Close \]** and all the identified folders/shows will be added to the *My Shows* tab. *My Shows* should now be populated with the TV shows that have been found.

  5. You can manually add individual shows (even if they don't have a specific folder) by clicking the **\[ Add \]** button at the bottom of the *My Shows* tab.
 Enter the show name, and click **\[ Search \]** to find it.
-Enter the base folder for the show in your media library, and select whether or not you have a sub-folder for each season.
+Enter the base folder for the show in your Media Library, and select whether or not you have a sub-folder for each season.

  6. Go back to the *My Shows* tab and browse the series information for your shows.
 Here you can edit the show itself to control how TVRename manages it, or edit a season to override episode information fetched from TheTVDB.